 1. Bronte Baths

-Bronte Baths is located at the southern end of Bronte Beach and is Sydney’s oldest saltwater swimming pool.
-It attracts everyone from toddlers to strong swimmers to ladies in floral bathing caps.
-You can laze on the rocks, warm yourself like a lizard before diving into the pool, or take in one of Sydney’s most photographed beaches.
-Unlike other saltwater pools in Sydney, this one is open to visitors free of charge.
+Located at the southern end of Bronter Beach, Bronte Baths is Sydney's oldest saltwater swimming pool.
+Bronte Baths attracts everyone from young children to seasoned swimmers and ladies in floral bath caps.
+You can lounge lazily on the rocks, warming yourself like a lizard before diving into the pool, or gaze upon one of Sydney's most photographed beaches.
+Unlike other saltwater pools in Sydney, this one is free to enter for visitors.

-The history of Merewether Ocean Baths is quite interesting.
-It was built by unemployed workers who were suffering from mild depression.
-It is said to be the largest saltwater swimming pool in the Southern Hemisphere.
+The history of the Merewether Ocean Baths is quite interesting.
+It was built by unemployed workers who showed signs of mild depression.
+It is believed to be the largest saltwater swimming pool in the Southern Hemisphere.

 3. Mcivers Baths

 Located between Coogee Beach and Wylie's Baths is the stunning Mcivers Baths.
-Opened in 1922, it is the only women-only swimming pool in Australia.
+Established in 1922, it became the only swimming pool in Australia exclusively for women.

 4. Blue Pool Bermagui

-On the beautiful South Coast, also known as the Sapphire Coast, you will find the famous Blue Pool.
-Set at the bottom of a dramatic rock face, this natural tidal pool is a beautiful spot for swimming, snorkeling and canoeing.
-In the 1940s, it was improved and expanded by locals, and has now doubled in size.
+On the beautiful South Coast, also known as the Sapphire Coast, you'll find the famous Blue Pool with its stunning scenery.
+Situated at the bottom of an impressive rocky surface, this natural tidal pool is a beautiful spot for swimming, snorkeling, and canoeing.
+During the 1940s, it was improved and expanded by local residents, and its current size has doubled.

 5. Ross Jones Memorial Pool

-Ross Jones Memorial Pool was built in 1947 and is located at the southern end of Coogee Beach.
-Two adjacent rectangular pools boast a unique design that juts out from the curved rock face.
-It is timeless and one of Australia’s most beautiful saltwater pools.
+The Ross Jones Memorial Pool, built in 1947, is located at the southern end of Coogee Beach.
+Two adjacent rectangular pools boast a unique design jutting out from a curved rock face.
+Untouched by time, it is one of Australia's most beautiful saltwater pools.

 6. Bogey Hole

-Bogey Hole in Newcastle, also known as the Officers' Pool.
-Bogey Hole is the oldest surviving European structure in the area.
-In 1819, an officer directed prisoners to build this pool for their own use.
-It was created on a sandstone base with a fence of stakes and chains.
+Bogey Hole, located in Newcastle, is also known as the officer's pool.
+It is the oldest surviving European structure in the area.
+In 1819, an officer directed prisoners to build this pool for personal use.
+It was constructed on a sandstone base with a fence made of posts and chains.

 7. Bondi Icebergs